edgepointlearning/edgepointlearning.com/src/collections/_posts/2019/2019-12-11-employee-engagement-research.md

 ---
-title:    "11 Insights Into Employee Engagement Research From 2019"
+title:    "11 Insights Into Employee Engagement Research"
 permalink: /blog/employee-engagement-research/
 author: { name: Michael Hansen }
 image: blog/2019/2019-12-11-employee-engagement-research.jpg
 meta: Read on for the top learning research articles on employee training and development and workplace engagement in 2019.
 ---

-As we near the end of the year, it’s time to look at the key findings in employee engagement research from 2019.
-Here are the top learning research articles on employee training and development and workplace engagement, and what they could mean for your employees in 2020.
+Here are the top learning research articles on employee training and development and workplace engagement, and what they could mean for your employees in the future.

 ## 1. Gratitude in the workplace goes a long way